devopsacademyau/academy/classes/02class/exercises/c02-network03/README.md

 # AWS VPC + subnets

-Create a txt file under your folder name to add deliverables.
+Create a txt file under your folder name `c02-network03` and add all answers from questions below.

 Everything is to be done preferable on Sydney region `ap-southeast-2`